List of Power Rangers Dino Fury characters

 Power Rangers Dino Fury, and its third season Power Rangers Cosmic Fury, is an American children's television series that originally aired on Nickelodeon before being transferred to Netflix and serve as the 28th, 29th, 30th entries in the Power Rangers franchise.
-Dino Fury follows the Power Rangers Zayto (Russell Curry), Amelia Jones (Hunter Deno), Ollie Akana (Kai Moya), Izzy Garcia (Tessa Rao), Javi Garcia (Chance Perez), and Aiyon (Jordon Fite) as they protect the Earth from the armored alien warrior, Void Knight (Jared Turner), who seeks the Sporix to revive his lover Santaura (Siobhan Marshall) by any means necessary.
+Dino Fury follows the Power Rangers Zayto (Russell Curry), Amelia Jones (Hunter Deno), Ollie Akana (Kai Moya), Izzy Garcia (Tessa Rao), Javi Garcia (Chance Perez), and Aiyon (Jordon Fite) as they protect the Earth from the armored alien warrior, Void Knight (Jared Turner), who seeks the Sporix to revive his lover Santaura (Siobhan Marshall) by any means necessary while Cosmic Fury sees the Rangers acquiring new powers to combat intergalactic warlord Lord Zedd and the intergalactic corporation Squid Ink Inc.

 Main characters

-Dino Fury Power Rangers
+Dino/Cosmic Fury Power Rangers

 Based in Dinohenge, located in a forest near the city of Pine Ridge, the Dino Fury Rangers wield Chromafury Sabers and a series of Dino Fury Keys, with a set of six for transformation and several Boost Keys that grant additional abilities.
+During Cosmic Fury, the Rangers use Cosmic Orbs.

 Zayto

-Zayto is an alien knight from the planet Rafkon with touch-based telepathy.
+Zayto is an alien knight from the planet Rafkon with tactile telepathy.
 After pursuing the Sporix Beasts to Earth with a small team of his fellow knights, they joined forces with a group of dinosaurs and became the original Dino Fury Rangers, with Zayto becoming the Red Ranger.
 However, most of his original team fell in battle and he became separated from his fellow surviving knight, Aiyon.
 Zayto went into stasis for 65 million years to protect the Sporix they captured before he is revived and accidentally unleashes the Sporix in the present day.
 In response, Zayto leads a new group of Dino Fury Rangers in the hopes of stopping the evil forces that ravaged his planet from doing the same to Earth while trying to acclimate himself to Earth's culture.
+After sacrificing himself to destroy the Nemesis Beast, Zayto was revived by the Morphin Masters and temporarily granted the power to become the Dino Fury Ghost Ranger before turning him into the Cosmic Fury Zenith Ranger.

+Throughout Cosmic Fury, Zayto assists his team in their fight against Lord Zedd and Squid Ink Inc. despite his waning lifespan before sacrificing his Ranger powers to restore Ollie's and returning to the Morphin Grid' to become a Morphin' Master.

 Zayto is portrayed by Russell Curry.